leapdao/docs/docs/tutorials/new-dapp/step-3-rpc.md

 RPC Class
 ---
 In order to smooth interaction with RPC let's create utility class `RPC` and implement some methods on it.
-Create new file in `universal` folder in root of your project and call it `rpc.js`
+Create new file in the `universal` folder at the root of your project and call it `rpc.js`

 ```javascript
 const { rpcMessages } = require('./config');